 New Brunswick Internment Camp Museum

 The New Brunswick Internment Camp Museum is only one of two museums in Canada that deal solely with the internment of POWs during the second World War.
-The museum holds over 600 artifacts and is the result of an at risk program started by teacher Ed Caissie in 1993/94
+The museum holds over 700 artifacts and is the result of an program for at-risk students started by teacher Ed Caissie in 1993/94.

 Phase I(1940-1941)